Expert Tips on DIY Shiplap from a Contractor

 It’s already Week Three in the One Room Challenge and I still have a few projects to do.
 I’ve already painted the living room and kitchen, and now installed and painted the shiplap.
 The last big painting project is to re-do the fireplace.
 I also need to refinish the kitchen table still.
 The new kitchen light needs to be installed too.
 Finally I want to leave myself a little time at the end for some DIY artwork.
 So, there’s still lots to do, but it is starting to feel like we’re making progress.

 This week we bought new furniture for the living room that I can’t wait to show you.
 The rug also arrived and some of the beautiful accessories, along with the stunning new light for the kitchen.
 I hope to paint the fireplace over the next day or so, and finally put the painting stuff away!
 The kitchen table can get refinished in the garage now that the weather is nicer, hopefully that project will get started this week too.
 We’re getting there -slow but sure wins the race!
-Be sure to check in on everyone else’s Week Three One Room Challenge progress too.

 And here’s all our progress on this makeover:

-- Expert Tips On DIY Shiplap -Week Three
+- Expert Tips On DIY Shiplap

-- Fireplace Makeover -Week Four
+- Fireplace Makeover

-- DIY Macrame and Fringe Pillows -Week Five
+- DIY Macrame and Fringe Pillows

-- Rustic Scandinavian Living Room and Eating Area Reveal -Week Six
+- Rustic Scandinavian Living Room and Eating Area Reveal

-In the meantime, I’ll just be staring at my beautiful new shiplap wall.
+In the meantime, I’ll just be staring at my beautiful new shiplap wall

 With DIY Shiplap, life really is a party!